Code-Pumba/RNetworks-Anticheat/readme.md

 ## Description

-RNetworks-Anticheat is an open-source anti-cheat system designed to prevent cheating and unauthorized behavior in online games and applications.
+RNetworks-Anticheat is an open-source anti-cheat system designed to prevent cheating and unauthorized behavior in FiveM.
 It provides a set of tools and algorithms to detect and mitigate cheating attempts, ensuring fair gameplay and maintaining the integrity of the system.

 ## Features